magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ## Create blueprint

-Stores a new blueprint.
+Store a new blueprint.
 Note that create operations are idempotent: sending a second request with the same content will not result in an error response (4xx).

 ### Request